carlan/docker-training/docs/docker_basics.md

 ```bash
 docker logs static_site
 ```
-Until now, we don't even had a change to access the website.
-For this, we need to get port from the webserver.
+Until now, we don't even had a chance to access the website.
+For this, we need to get the running port from the webserver.
 To see all the ports mapped to this container, type:

 ```bash
 docker port static_site
 ```
 Now, you can map a port on your virtual machine to access the website.
-I'll show you how to do this in person.
+I'll show you how to do this in person, it's not complicated.

+As you can see, it's just a html page, super simple.

-Well, that's finish this example.
+Well, that's the end of this sample.

 We are leaving some container and images behind.
 Let's clean all up before finish.